Date formatter is used to change the message date and/or time to another format required by the target system.

-Date formatter changes date format for given date string.
-If an attribute is marked as date in ONEiO's internal schema for some system, then the date string is always already in ISO 8601 format.
-Otherwise the date string could be taken from some other field, for example with a Regular expression formatter and it could be in some other date format.
+The date formatter changes the date format for a given date string.
+If an attribute is marked as the date in ONEiO's internal schema for some system, then the date string is always already in ISO 8601 format.
+Otherwise, the date string could be taken from some other field, for example with a Regular expression formatter and it could be in some other date format.

 - fromFormat specifies initial format of the date.
 Should be valid date format.
-If not present, default date format is ISO 8601.
+The default date format is ISO 8601.